Last Updated on July 21, 2021 by Admin

-Urban planners need to have a lot of specific knowledge and experience to be good at their jobs, but they also need certain soft skills to help them manage the sometimes challenging environment of government work.
+Urban planners need to have a lot of specific knowledge and experience to be good at their jobs.
+Still, they also need certain soft skills to help them manage the sometimes challenging government work environment.

 - Flexibility: Deadlines and specific priorities for projects often change, and planners need to adapt.

-- Verbal Communication: Planners need to be able to interact with members of the public, including the local business community, and members of elected councils and boards.
+- Verbal Communication: Planners need to interact with members of the public, including the local business community and members of elected councils and boards.
 It’s important to be able to communicate a municipality’s planning needs while also listening to the interests and priorities of others.

-- Leadership: Urban planners need to be able to serve as point person on community projects, often overseeing a staff of other planners or local employees.
+- Leadership: Urban planners need to serve as point person on community projects, often overseeing a staff of other planners or local employees.

-- Analytical skills: Urban planners need to be able to review a lot of data from environmental studies, market studies, population demographics, and more.
-They need to be able to use that information to come up with the best possible solutions to planning problems.
+- Analytical skills: Urban planners need to review a lot of data from environmental studies, market studies, population demographics, and more.
+They need to use that information to come up with the best possible solutions to planning problems.

 What is the workplace of an Urban Planner like?

-Most planners work for various levels of government, real estate developers, nonprofits, and planning consulting firms.
-They work throughout the country in all sizes of the municipality, but most work in large metropolitan areas.
+Most planners work for various government, real estate developers, nonprofits, and planning consulting firms.
+They work throughout the country in all municipality sizes, but most work in large metropolitan areas.